greenelab/deep-review/README.md

-# manubot-rootstock
+# Continuous manuscripts written collaboratively on GitHub

-This repository provides a system for collaboratively writing scholarly manuscripts via GitHub.
+[Manubot Rootstock](https://git.io/vQSvo) provides a system for collaboratively writing scholarly manuscripts via GitHub.
 This project aims to automate publishing.
 For example, citation and referencing are largely automated.
 This project originated with the [Deep Review](https://github.com/greenelab/deep-review), but was moved here in hopes of making a general purpose template for the system.